 Here, we investigate the exploration of rugged fitness landscapes by spatially structured populations with demes on the nodes of a graph, connected by rare migrations.
-We find that the number of demes in the structure impacts early adaptation on rugged fitness landscapes.
-In particular, in some landscapes, the mean fitness of the first encountered peak starting from a random genotype reaches a maximum for a finite number of demes.
-This means that the early adaptation of these finite structures is more efficient than that of very large ones.
-However, the time it takes to reach the first fitness peak is then increased.
-Furthermore, we show that, in most landscapes, migration asymmetries associated with suppression of selection make early adaptation more efficient, and enhance finite-size effects.
-We extend our study to frequent migrations, and our results suggest that these conclusions also hold in this regime where suppression of selection is pervasive.
-We also investigate the impact of spatial structure on long-term evolution by studying the steady state of the population.
-For this, we define an effective population size for the steady-state distribution.
-We find that suppression of selection is associated to reduced steady-state effective population sizes, and thus to small mean fitnesses at steady state.
+To describe the fixation of each mutation, we employ the model from Ref.~\cite{Marrec21}, which bypasses update rules by making migrations, birth and death independent.
+We mainly focus on the star graph and on the line graph.
+An analytical expression of the fixation probability was obtained in Ref.~\cite{Marrec21} for the star, and we derive one for the line.
+We show that, in most rugged landscapes, suppression of selection can make early adaptation more efficient.
+Indeed, starting from a random genotype, the first encountered peak tends to be higher on average with suppression.
+However, the time it takes to reach this first fitness peak is then increased.
+Besides, suppression enhances finite-size effects.
+We find that in some landscapes, early adaptation is more efficient for finite structures than that for very large ones.
+We extend our study to frequent migrations, using the model from Ref.~\cite{abbara2023frequent}.
+Our results suggest that these conclusions also hold in this regime where suppression of selection is pervasive.
+We also investigate the impact of spatial structure on long-term evolution with rare migrations by studying the steady state of the population.
+We define an effective population size for the steady-state distribution.
+We find that suppression of selection is associated to reduced steady-state effective population sizes, and thus to smaller mean fitnesses at steady state.